The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 The authorised representative will need 2 Australian government issued identity documents.

-The authorised representative can choose to create an ongoing digital ID with Service Victoria so that they can use this saved identity when using Service Victoria’s services for other applications.
+They can choose to create an ongoing digital ID with Service Victoria so that they can use this saved identity when using Service Victoria’s services for other applications.
 Alternatively, authorised representatives can verify their ID through Service Victoria for each application.

 • Australian passport (current or less than 3 years expired)